lexnederbragt/MBV3070-H19/3_Functions_and_Modules.md

 ##Writing our own functions

-So far we have used the python interactive Python shell and also written Python scripts (typing up the source code in a file and then running it from the Python prompt).
+So far we have used the python interactive Python shell and also written Python scripts (typing up the source code in a file and then running it in IDLE).
 We will now show how to "package" this source code into functions.
 This will allow us to reuse the same code easily multiple times (without having to run it each time manually).

 Put the following code in a script file named dna_functions.py